-The history of the weir can be read on a board there:
+The story of the weir can be read on a board there:

-The last of the 50 mills on the Alb in front of the mouth of the Rhine was the Appenmühle.
-High and low water, but also severe frost led to the failure of the mill.
-Many people then went hungry because they were "banned" to the mill.
+The last of the 50 mills on the Alb before the mouth of the Rhine was the Appenmühle.
+High and low water, but also severe frost, led to the mill failing.
+Many people then had to starve because they were "banned" to the mill.

 Karl Friedrich then had a windmill built.
-At the Ettlinger lines. the project was a flop: lack of wind and too far away from consumers.
+At the Ettlinger lines. the project was a flop: lack of wind and too great a distance to consumers.

-In 1817, it was therefore decided to remove the windmill and build from the stones of this weir.
+In 1817 it was therefore decided to demolish the windmill and build this weir from the stones.

 March 2, 2019

 If you have been cycling for a while or are on your way home after a hard day's work, the weir invites you for a short break.
 Far away from street noise and traffic, you can breathe a bit in this idyll and "come down".
 A bit of birdsong and the sound of the Alb, before you dive back into the world of hustle and bustle.
 A very nice place!

 In the know?
 Log-in to add a tip for other adventurers!